-- 1 Choose one of the following options at the installer prompt based on whether you want to configure LLT over Ethernet or LLT over UDP. - Option 1: Configure the heartbeat links using LLT over Ethernet (answer installer questions)

-Enter the heartbeat link details at the installer prompt to configure LLT over Ethernet.

-Skip to step 2.

-Option 2: Configure the heartbeat links using LLT over UDP (answer installer questions)
+- 1 Choose one of the following options at the installer prompt based on whether you want to configure LLT over Ethernet or LLT over UDP or LLT over TCP or LLT over RDMA. - Option 1: Configure the heartbeat links using LLT over Ethernet (answer installer questions) Enter the heartbeat link details at the installer prompt to configure LLT over Ethernet.
+Skip to step 2. - Option 2: Configure the heartbeat links using LLT over UDP (answer installer questions)